 What We Know About Walmart+

-Walmart+ will launch sometime this year and cost $98 annually, emerging as the first major competitor to Amazon Prime, at $119.
+Walmart+ will launch on September 15th and cost $98 annually, emerging as the first major competitor to Amazon Prime, at $119.
 Like Prime, Walmart+ will offer grocery delivery and same-day shipping on all products, as well as access to discounts and deals, according to Recode.
-It’s unclear exactly when Walmart+ will launch, as the rollout has been delayed a few times already.

-More details should emerge this year, but Walmart+ will at least provide an alternative to Amazon.
+Although it offers some different features, the new premium service will at least provide an alternative to Amazon.
 Of course, Amazon Prime launched way back in 2005, so Walmart has some catching up to do.
 As of February 2020, Amazon commanded nearly 40 percent of online commerce, while Walmart accounted for just five.
-As of now, Amazon Prime has a roughly 112-million subscriber head start, but time will tell if Walmart can bridge the gap.
+As of now, Amazon Prime has a roughly 112-million subscriber head start, but time will tell if the physical retail giant can bridge the gap.